 Diet & Behaviour

-Tasmanian devils are scavengers rather than hunters and prefer carrion as a result of roadkill or predation by other species and will eat anything of animal origin, including insects, amphibians, reptiles, birds and mammals.
+Tasmanian devils are scavengers rather than hunters and prefer carrion as a result of roadkill or predation by other species.
+They will eat anything of animal origin, including insects, amphibians, reptiles, birds and mammals.
 Their sense of smell makes them highly skilled at finding carrion and decaying meat.
 Their powerful jaws and tooth structure allows them to consume bones, fur and exo-skeleton.
 The Tasmanian devil has a very short lifespan.
 In the wild, a healthy, disease-free devil can live up to 5-6 years old, in captivity they may live up to 8 years.

 Tasmanian devils are sexually mature at the age of two years.
 Their mating period is within the months of March and April.
 The mother gives birth to two to four young, which attach to the teats in her pouch.
 The young are pouch-bound for around four months and then remain with the mother for a further five to six months before becoming independent.
-The life span is relatively short and most do not breed after they reach five or six years of age and rarely live more than about eight years.

 How Aussie Ark is helping

 In addition to this, Aussie Ark is the most cost-effective conservation program operating to save the Tasmanian devil.
 The cost of raising a Tasmanian devil at Aussie Ark is $2200 per annum.
-For some other organisations this cost can be greater than $20,000.
+For some other organisations, this cost can be greater than $20,000.
 Aussie Ark’s hands-off approach helps the devils maintain their wild natural behaviours, meaning they have a greater chance of survival when returned home to Tasmania.

 You can help Aussie Ark continue to build the largest mainland insurance population of Tasmanian devils found in Australia, ensuring the survival of an iconic species.